krish1711/DataBricks/Labs/Data exploration and transformation in Azure Databricks.md

 ### Exercise 2: Complete the Use Aggregate Functions notebook

-In your Azure Databricks workspace, open the **07-Dataframe-Advanced-Methods** folder that you imported within your user folder.
+In your Azure Databricks workspace, open the **Dataframe-Advanced-Methods** folder that you imported within your user folder.

 Open the **2.Use-Aggregate-Functions** notebook.
 Make sure you attach your cluster to the notebook before following the instructions and running the cells within.